 Mitch Sigmund: Potter Extraordinaire

 I started pottery as a sophomore at Wisconsin Dells High School.
 Having been thrust into a ceramics class against my will, I was very resistant to it at first.
 Regardless, the magic of clay immediately disintegrated all doubts.
-I have not looked back and have now been potting for over 30 years.
+I have not looked back and have now been potting for nearly 35 years.

 My foundation in clay was supplemented by observing and interrogating every potter I met.
 I would glean every scrap of knowledge or technique I could from each and then weld the pieces together to form bits that worked for me.
 My early influences included: Steve Becker, John Tiller, Brad Wells, Don Hunt, Bruce Breckenridge, and Bruce Howdle.